 Popular Skills for Linguist

-Survey results show that Linguists use a fair number of skills.
-Most notably, facility with Pashto Language, Arabic Language, and Farsi Language are correlated to pay that is significantly above average, leading to increases of 38 percent, 23 percent, and 19 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Localization and Translation and Spanish Language.
-The majority of those who know Data Analysis also know Farsi Language and Arabic Language.
+Survey results suggest that Linguists put a wide range of professional skills to use.
+Most notably, facility with Pashto Language, Arabic Language, and Farsi Language are correlated to pay that is significantly above average, leading to increases of 40 percent, 25 percent, and 18 percent, respectively.
+Skills that seem to negatively impact pay include Spanish Language.
+Those familiar with Data Analysis also tend to know Farsi Language and Arabic Language.

 Pay by Experience Level for Linguist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.